School of Professional Programs

 - Official transcripts from high school and all colleges attended

 - A writing sample with your response to one of the essay topics from the application

 - A current resume

-Once the application process has been completed, our admissions review process judge each applicant on a series of criteria.
-Applicants are concerned on the bases of criteria such as, academic preparation and performance, extracurricular and leadership accomplishments, essay, resume, and overall interest and excitement in attending Marist.
-We also try to consider the challenges facing each applicant, which is why we’re perfect for community college students looking to continue their education.
+Once the application process has been completed, our admissions review process judges each applicant on a series of criteria.
+Applicants are evaluated on the basis of criteria such as academic preparation and performance, extracurricular and leadership accomplishments, essay, resume, and overall interest and excitement about attending Marist.
+We also try to consider the challenges facing each applicant, which is why we're perfect for community college students looking to continue their education.

 Transfer Your Credits to an Online College

-There are many reasons to choose Marist as the school to complete your Bachelor’s degree.
-We offer the option of finishing your bachelor’s degree after transferring credits from a community college through a 100% online Bachelor’s degree curriculum.
-The Liberal Studies program is designed to meet the needs of the busy student, offering the flexibility of online, on-campus or a hybrid combination of courses.
+There are many reasons to choose Marist as the school to complete your bachelor's degree.
+We offer the option of finishing your bachelor's degree after transferring credits from a community college through a 100 percent online bachelor's degree curriculum.
+The Professional Studies program is designed to meet the needs of the busy student, offering the flexibility of online, on-campus, or a hybrid combination of courses.

-For community college students looking to transfer credits and complete their Bachelor’s degree, Marist College is the simple choice for a world-class education that fits into your busy life.
-Contact us for more information or come visit the campus to see what a Bachelor’s degree from Marist College can mean for your future.
+For community college students seeking to transfer credits and complete their bachelor's degree, Marist is the logical choice for a world-class education that fits into your busy life.
+Contact us for more information or come visit the campus to see what a bachelor's degree from Marist can mean for your future.